maelle/http-testing-course/content/part-3/demo.en.md

 -   BACK TO SLIDES.

-## Scheduled CI run with real request
+## Scheduled CI run with real requests

 -   Add secret to GitHub repo.